pirosvs/readme-generator2/areadme.md

   a.

   ## License

     <img src="https://img.shields.io/badge/License-MIT-yellow.svg"/>
-    This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT license</a>.
+    This project is licensed under the MIT license.

   ## Contritbuting
   To contribute to this project, please contact me by a.